chuanqisun/htmaa-2025/src/posts/week-07/index.md

 ![Dogbone Corrected](./media/dogbone-v3.webp)
 **Dogbone Corrected**

-Due to limited machine time, I went with the practical decision of simply increasing my circle's radius until the bottleneck is wide enough.
+Due to limited machine time, I went with the practical decision of simply increasing my circle's radius until the bottleneck was wide enough.

 ![Dogbone parameter](./media/dogbone-v5.webp)
-**Parameteric Design Saved my Day**
+**Parametric Design Saved My Day**

 Thanks to Parametric Design, I could iterate quickly.
 This resulted in a 9 mm circle at each right corner angle of my shapes.
-This approach is less efficient and slightly undermines structure.
+This approach is less efficient and slightly undermines the structure.

 <video src="./media/dogbone-v6.mp4" controls muted></video>
 **Verifying Toolpath After Dogbone Fix**